About the Position

 - For those in provided housing, follow NatureBridge housing policies and work agreements; cultivate a respectful home environment by setting and being accountable to agreements and boundaries among housemates.

-- Fulfill other duties as assigned, such as supporting donor engagement events, program support tasks, providing feedback on special projects, and participating in campus stewardship.
+- Fulfill other duties as assigned, such as supporting kitchen and facilities staff, donor engagement events, program support tasks, providing feedback on special projects and participating in campus stewardship.

 Environmental Science Educator (ESE) schedule varies week-to-week.
 ESEs can expect to deliver environmental science and team-building programs from 9am - 4pm for 3-5 day programs Monday - Friday, with variability during schools’ arrival and departure days.
 ESEs also run evening programs 2-3 times a week from 6:30pm - 8:30pm.
 On a regular program day, the ESE receives up to 30 minutes of paid preparation time.
 ESEs attend regular biweekly meetings with other ESEs, the education manager, and operations team to discuss program updates and collaborative feedback to the community workplace.
 In addition to educational responsibilities, ESEs help in other departments when needed or asked.

-- $15/hour, daily and weekly work hours vary based on programming demand.
+- $15.75/hour, daily and weekly work hours vary based on programming demand.